Table of Contents Show

 7. Fontainebleau State Park

 Located on the North shore of Lake Pontchartrain, Fontainebleau State Park is a delight for visitors looking for a day trip from New Orleans.
 The state park is known for its nature trails.
-You can explore the park by going on one of their nature trails or hiking trails, and on the lakeshore, there are some nice white sandy beaches for sunbathers.
+You can explore the park by going on one of their nature trails or hiking trails, and on the lakeshore, there are some lovely white sandy beaches for sunbathers.

 There are deluxe cabins available if you want to stay overnight.
 Fontainebleau State Park is 50 minutes from New Orleans and can be accessed easily if you have a vehicle.